October 2012 Archives

 -All six of GW's men set personal bests as the squad ran to a

-16th-place finish out of 28 teams at the Princeton Invitational on
+of 28 teams at the Princeton Invitational on

 -Freshman Ryan Tucker broke his previous